Skip to content

 Indication Preclinical Phase 1 Phase 2 Phase 3 Approved Next Anticipated Milestone

-Vyznova Bullous keratopathy of the cornea Approved (Japan) Approval of Supplemental New Drug Application submitted to the MHLW in September 2024
+Vyznova Bullous keratopathy of the cornea Approved (Japan) Commercial Launch 2H 2024

-Cryopreserved formulation** Corneal edema secondary to corneal endothelial dysfunction Twelve-month topline results from pilot clinical trial in Q1 2026
+Cryopreserved formulation** Corneal edema secondary to corneal endothelial dysfunction Phase 2 Twelve-month topline results from pilot clinical trial in Q1 2026

 ** Trial is taking place in El Salvador